Answered By: Digital Library Services Team Last Updated: May 31, 2020 Views: 204

 - Underneath the heading, Search for your institution and click the name to login, type Manchester Metropolitan University.
 Science Direct should display one result for Manchester Metropolitan, just below the box, click on this.

-You may find that Science Direct skips the login bit, this might happen if you've already logged in to another MMU eresource.
 Keep checking the top right of the screen, you're logged in if it mentions your name (if you'd previously signed up to use Science Direct's personalisation features) or you can see the "brought to you by Manchester Metropolitan University" message.